 *This work is based on my doctoral dissertation for which I earned the Emerald/HETL Education Outstanding Doctoral Research Award.

-I’m working with Briana Morrison, Adrienne Decker, and Mark Guzdial to extend this work for introductory college-level CS courses with text-based programming languages.
+I’m working with Briana Morrison and Adrienne Decker to extend this work for introductory college-level CS courses with text-based programming languages.
 This work is being funded by the NSF IUSE program.

 Morrison, B. B., Decker, A., & Margulieux, L. E. (2016).
 Learning loops: A replication study illuminates impact of HS courses.
 In Proceedings of the Twelfth Annual International Conference on International Computing Education Research (pp. 221-230).
 New York, NY: Association for Computing Machinery. doi: 10.1145/2960310.2960330